collenmbatha40/sorting_algorithms/README.md

-In this ALX SE project(written in C), we were learning:
+In this ALX SE team(pairs) project(written in C), we were learning:

     At least four different sorting algorithms
     What is the Big O notation, and how to evaluate the time complexity of an algorithm